Banque de Tunisie: History

-The Banque de Tunisie was created on by the Banque Transatlantique which converted its existing Tunis office into a fully-fledged local bank, three years after the establishment of the French protectorate of Tunisia.
-Its seat was a diminutive building at 3, rue Es-Sadikia (now rue Gamal Abdel Nasser), across the street from the French protectorate residence, which has since been demolished.
-Its founders hoped to secure the exclusive right to issue banknotes in the protectorate from the French government, which however was eventually granted to the Banque de l'Algérie in 1904.
+Banque de Tunisie was established on by Banque Transatlantique, which transformed its Tunis office into a local banking institution three years after the establishment of the French protectorate of Tunisia.
+Its first seat was a small building at 3, rue Es-Sadikia, now rue Gamal Abdel Nasser, opposite the French protectorate residence.
+That building was later demolished.
+The bank's founders sought to obtain from the French government the exclusive right to issue banknotes in the protectorate, but that privilege was ultimately granted to the Banque de l'Algérie in 1904.

-In 1911, the Banque de Tunisie participated alongside the Banque Transatlantique in the creation of the Banque Commerciale du Maroc, headquartered in Paris and with main office in Casablanca.
-In 1941, it was acquired together with Banque Transatlantique by the Crédit Industriel et Commercial (CIC), which took advantage of the Vichy anti-Jewish legislation.
-In 1948, it absorbed the Tunis branch of the Banque italo-française de crédit, and in 1951 led the liquidation of the Tunis-based Banca italiana di credito, both of which had primarily served Italian Tunisian customers.
+In 1911, Banque de Tunisie joined Banque Transatlantique in the creation of the Banque Commerciale du Maroc, which was headquartered in Paris and had its main office in Casablanca.
+In 1941, Banque de Tunisie and Banque Transatlantique were acquired by Crédit Industriel et Commercial (CIC), in a transaction carried out under the conditions created by the Vichy anti-Jewish legislation.
+In 1948, the bank absorbed the Tunis branch of the Banque italo-française de crédit.
+Three years later, in 1951, it led the liquidation of the Tunis-based Banca italiana di credito; both institutions had mainly served Italian Tunisian clients.

-By the time of Tunisian independence in 1956, the CIC agreed to cede most of its 70% equity stake in Banque de Tunisie to the country's government; at that time, most of the bank's staff were Jewish, as were about a third of its depositors.
-In 1963, the Banque de Tunisie took over the branches of Société Générale in Tunis and Sfax, in exchange for a 17.5% stake.
-Other European and American banks subsequently acquired minority stakes in the Banque de Tunisie.
-In 1968, it acquired the former Tunisian operation of France's Compagnie Algérienne.
-In 1977, Tunisian shareholders regained a majority in the bank's capital.
-By the late 2000s, Tunisian shareholders together owned around three-quarters of the bank's equity capital, and Crédit Mutuel (which had taken over the CIC in 1998) owned 20%.
-At that time, the bank had the largest market capitalization of all listed Tunisian companies.
-Belhassen Trabelsi, the brother of Leïla Ben Ali, wife of President Zine El Abidine Ben Ali, was one of the bank's board members.
-In late 2012, Crédit Mutuel increased its stake to 33% by acquiring the shares formerly owned by the Trabelsi family.
+Around the time of Tunisian independence in 1956, CIC agreed to transfer most of its 70% stake in Banque de Tunisie to the Tunisian government.
+At that point, most of the bank's employees were Jewish, as were roughly one third of its depositors.
+In 1963, Banque de Tunisie took over the Société Générale branches in Tunis and Sfax, while Société Générale received a 17.5% shareholding in return.
+Other European and American banks later acquired minority stakes in Banque de Tunisie.

+In 1968, the bank acquired the former Tunisian operations of France's Compagnie Algérienne.
+Tunisian shareholders regained majority ownership of the bank's capital in 1977.
+By the late 2000s, they jointly held about three quarters of its equity, while Crédit Mutuel, which had taken over CIC in 1998, owned 20%.
+Banque de Tunisie also had, at that time, the largest market capitalization among listed Tunisian companies.

+Belhassen Trabelsi, brother of Leïla Ben Ali, the wife of President Zine El Abidine Ben Ali, was among the bank's board members.
+In late 2012, Crédit Mutuel increased its stake to 33% after acquiring shares formerly held by the Trabelsi family.